vivid-planet/comet/docs/docs/migration/migration-from-v6-to-v7.md

     -   The grey palette (neutrals) were reworked
     -   The secondary palette is now grey instead of green

+Check if the styling still looks as intended in your application.

 ### @comet/admin-color-picker

+#### Prop renames and removals

 -   `ColorPicker`: Replace `componentsProps` with `slotProps`